Battle Hymn of the Republic – Major Overhaul and update

 The Battle Hymn of the Republic was penned early in the Civil War as a war song to inspire the troops.
 It is set to the tune of “John Brown’s Body” a popular army marching tune from the Civil War era.
-We have updated the lyrics to reflect current events.
+We have updated the lyrics to The Battle Hymn of the Republic to reflect current events and new developments.

 Sign up for our mailing list below (never shared)